Project Based Learning

 Learning Through Engagement and Challenge

 In the PBL Lab, we offer courses that engage students in collaborative approaches to solving common problems in our community and broader society.
 Students sign up for a PBL Challenge just as they would for a course.
-In addition to the Habits of Heart, Work, and Mind students who engage in PBL Challenges learn to work together, in order to explore and develop solutions to contemporary challenges faced by youth and our community.
+In these challenges, students learn to work together, in order to explore and develop solutions to contemporary challenges faced by youth and our community.

 The components of the PBL Lab include: